Skip to main content

 Cannot read properties of undefined (reading 'pages')

-For runtime-specific code in shared files, use the global __RUNTIME__ variable:
+For runtime-specific code in shared files, use the constants from @core/runtime:

 // module.ts - NO DIRECTIVE